santibreo/2019-BigData_master/README.md

 * Functions.
 Use and define.
 Plotting tools.
 * Further steps.

-Now I decided to start using **Rmarkdown** to generate my documents, and compile them to `html` (if allowed).
+I decided to start using **Rmarkdown** to generate my documents, and compile them to `html` (if allowed).

 <p align="center">